neondatabase/website/content/docs/manage/integrations.md

 Neon supports integrations with partners such as Vercel.
 You can view and revoke integrations for a Neon project from the **Integrations** page in the Neon Console.

 <Admonition type="note">
-The **Integrations** appears empty if you have not configured any integrations.
+The **Integrations** page appears empty if you have not configured any integrations.
 </Admonition>

 ## View integrations